That estimated dollar amount results from a -23.9% decline from $1.7 billion five years earlier in 2020.

 Below are exports from Cuba that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Cuba’s goods trail Cuban importer spending on foreign products.

-Cuba has highly negative net exports and therefore deep international trade deficits under the machinery including computers category notably machinery parts, refrigerators and freezers, and centrifuges.
+Cuba has highly negative net exports and therefore deep international trade deficits under the machinery including computers category, historically for machinery parts, refrigerators and freezers, as well as centrifuges.

 Cuban Export Companies